-Secondly, the Group/University is subject to many other laws and regulations where the consequences of non-compliance could have a material effect on amounts or disclosures in the financial statements, for instance through the imposition of fines or litigation or the need to include significant provisions.
+Secondly, the Group/University is subject to many other laws and regulations where the consequences of noncompliance could have a material effect on amounts or disclosures in the financial statements, for instance and procedures to prevent and detect fraud, and the public interest disclosure "whistleblowing" policy as through the imposition of fines or litigation or the need to include significant provisions.
 We identified the following areas as those most likely to have such an effect: compliance with Higher Education's regulatory requirements of HEFCW, recognising the regulated nature of the University's activities.